 Check your surrounding area to make you are safe to use the cash machine.
 Is it daylight hours with plenty of people about or is dark with very few people about?
 Will you be alone or will someone else be with you?
 When you have located a cash machine to use, insert your card face up with the card's chip facing forward.
 Some cards may have arrows on them to help you when insert the card correctly.
 Some cash machines may ask you to select which language to use, particularly when you are using your bank's cash machine for the first time.
 When the cash machine has read your card, it will ask you enter your 4 digit PIN using the keypad.
 The cash machine offers other services, select cash, if you wish to withdraw cash.
 Each bank's cash machines will offer you the opportunity to withdraw with or without a receipt or with a balance of your account as well.
 Select the amount you wish to withdraw from the options on the screen.
 There will be a button alongside each to help you select the one which you require.
 If the amount you wish to withdraw is not an option, then you also have the option to type in the amount separately.
 Once completed, the cash machine will tell you to remove your card from the machine and you then wait for the cash to be dispensed.
 The cash machine will then ask you if you require a receipt, you select 'yes' or 'no'.
+Remember to take your cash when it has been dispensed by the cash machine.
 Top tips for using a cash machine Explain: These are the common steps when using a cash machine: Find your local bank's nearest cash machine which you can use your card to withdraw cash.
-If there is not one nearby, check that you can use your card in
+If there is not one nearby, check that you can use your card in another banks cash machine.
+Other bank's cash machines may charge you for a cash withdrawal.